Bitcoin-com/golden-ticket/README.md

 - chinese_simplified
 - chinese_traditional

-`npm run generate-wallet`

-You'll be prompted for a language.
-You can enter any of the 8 listed above.
 If you don't enter a language Golden Ticket will default to english.

 Next you'll be promted for an HDpath.
 If you enter nothing Golden Ticket will default to the first BIP44 account of your mnemonic. ie: `m/44'/145'/0'`

 Finally you'll be prompted for a wallet name.
 Don't include the file extension.
-If you enter nothing it will default to a `wallet.json` file and write to it your mnemonic, hdPath and mothership address.
+If you enter nothing it will default to a `goldenTicketWallet.json` file and write to it your mnemonic, hdPath and mothership address.

 Lastly Golden Ticket will show you a QR code of your mothership address.
 The HD path for the mother ship address is `hdpath/1/0`.
 The mothership address is the address which you intially fund which then funds all the generated addresses.